decentraland/unity-renderer/docs/ecs7-component-creation.md

 - Serializer
-Each component is responsable to implement his serialization and deserialization of the component.
+Each component is responsible to implement his serialization and deserialization of the component.
 This serializer must be able to serialize/deserialize to byte array
 - Register
 This will register the component into the system, connecting it to the system.
 This register will register the component in the factory and the component writer

-The design of the components is to avoid heritance so we encourage to use pure functions as much as possible
+The design of the components is to avoid inheritance so we encourage to use pure functions as much as possible

 In order to create them, We must follow the next steps